grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 [//]: # (### They escape under the pursuing sub)

 Hemi was too busy considering his options to respond.
-He was counting seconds to himself, reckoning how much time there was until the _Prospect's_ bow was backed out from under the dock.
+He was counting seconds to himself, reckoning how much time there was until the _Prospect_'s bow was backed out from under the dock.
 As soon as he was sure they were clear, he leaned over Owen and put the throttle slightly into the forward position, waited until the boat slowed to nearly a stop, and then backed off to no throttle.
 It was too dangerous to keep reversing --- there was no way to know if another boat was behind them.
 "Bastian," Hemi called down to sonar, "I need sea room --- some safe space to maneuver in."

 "Right Boss, hang on."
 A full minute passed.
 "It sounds like you can come about to 180, nobody moving directly to the south of us."